mohmorsi/Omicron/README.md

 </div>

 # Omicron
-A COVID-19 tracker for any country across the globe.
+A COVID-19 tracker for every country across the globe.

 ## Table of Contents
 * [Introduction](#introduction)